SerBravoSantos/tasks-calendar/TasksCalendar.md

 </div>

-After training the genetic algorithm with the configurations and the parameters mentioned, I obtained the following results
+After training the genetic algorithm with all of the configurations, I obtained the following results:

 <div align="center">